LunaticMuch/nextjs-graphql-schema-docs/README.md

 Much of the work has been inspired from [GraphQL Markdown](https://graphql-markdown.github.io) and [GraphQL Voyager](https://github.com/graphql-kit/graphql-voyager).
 The core code for working out the schema is extracted from GraphQL Voyager.

-A special thank to @della-90 for the work on parents identification #1
+A special thank to [@della-90](https://github.com/della-90) for the work on [parents identification](https://github.com/LunaticMuch/next-schema-plugin-ts/pull/1).